 There are few points included in any holiday marketing strategy.
 If these stages aren’t mastered, the efforts may not pay off in the end:

 - Develop a plan.
 There is a proverb: fix your holiday campaign before the rain.
-Holiday marketing campaign should be planned a long time before the actual holidays.
-Successful holiday marketing is a fruit of a well-judged and measured strategy, so each brand should decide which marketing channels will be the most efficient.
+A holiday marketing campaign should be planned a long time before the actual holidays.
+Successful holiday marketing is a fruit of a well-judged and deliberate strategy, so each brand should decide which marketing channels will be the most efficient.
 Email marketing proves to be the most effective because it is the most humane channel for communication.

 - Detect the accordant marketing channels.
 The nature of the holidays is humane and emotional.
-Marketing channels for communications during holidays should be humane, as well.
-It’s obvious that the most humane marketing channel and a very efficient one as well is email marketing.
+Marketing channels for communications during holidays should be human, as well.
+It’s evident that the most human marketing channel and a very efficient one as well is email marketing.
 It works best in conjunction with SMS campaigns.
-These marketing channels can be both deeply personalized.
+These marketing channels can both be deeply personalized.

 - Collect user data.
 It’s smart to gather as much useful data as possible, to satisfy customers with targeted and personalized offers.
-Collect data beforehand to use it during holidays.
+Collect data in advance to use it during the holidays.
 Customize subscription forms to gather necessary information for future holiday marketing.

 - Create an email marketing campaign.
-If there’s a lack of time, it is much faster and easier to launch a holiday marketing campaign with SendPulse pre-designed templates.
-Templates are available for Black Friday, Valentine’s Day, New Year and Christmas.
+If you have limited time, it is much faster and easier to launch a holiday marketing campaign with SendPulse pre-designed templates.
+Templates are available for Black Friday, Valentine’s Day, New Year, and Christmas.

-- Sort out the goals.
-Think what you want to achieve with holiday marketing, and what resources you have onboard to carry it out.
+- Sort out your goals.
+Think about what you want to achieve with holiday marketing, and what resources you have onboard to carry it out.
 Even though miracles happen on holidays, try to set realistic aims and determine which types of discounts you would like to offer.

-- Gift people holiday emotions.
-Create unique and dear emails for your consumers, something related to their lifestyle.
+- Appeal to holiday emotions.
+Create unique emails for your consumers, something related to their lifestyle.
 Make sincerity a starting point for your holiday emails.
 You not only provide people with additional generous holiday proposals, but you also give them the spirit and positive vibrations.

 - Don’t be too persistent.
 The best practice in irritating the customers is to bombard them with your proposals when it’s too early.

 - Aspire to year-round holiday marketing.
-Don’t stop your holiday marketing efforts with Black Friday, Cyber Monday and Christmas.
-Move on and create your own niche holidays.
+Don’t stop your holiday marketing efforts with Black Friday, Cyber Monday, and Christmas.
+Move on and create your niche holidays.
 If you own a vegetarian restaurant, create a holiday marketing campaign for vegetarians on World Animal Day.

 Happy Socks tempts users to buy offering $30 off and free shipping on Black Friday.

-Chain Reaction Cycles give a 50% discount off 1000 of items and an extra one with a special code.
+Chain Reaction Cycles give a 50% discount off 1000 of items and an extra one with a unique code.

 LuckyBrand offers a 60% discount for all sale styles on Cyber Monday.